-Moving to a new house is one of life’s more stressful moments.
+OSS have a variety of ways to reduce stress when moving to a new home.
 It’s a challenge to ensure all of your family’s belongings make it to the new location in the same condition in which they left your previous home.

 On top of that, you have to deal with the financial and logistical stresses of finding a new place to live and selling your old place.
 It’s enough to make anyone pull out their hair in frustration.

-To prevent yourself from feeling overwhelmed, consider these five tips:
+To prevent yourself from feeling overwhelmed, consider these ways to reduce the stress load:

 1. Get rid of unwanted items